International Payments Ops Workflow Redesign: Reduce Million Dollar Losses from Unvalidated Payments

 Async pain points exercise

-I sent out an sync task below to inform the current state customer value map.
+I sent out an sync task above to inform the current state customer value map, and would answer any knowledge gaps during stakeholder interviews.

 Stakeholder interviews